chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/delay.md

 ## Remarks

 > `(delay a)` is equivalent to `(lambda() a)`.
-So, it needs to be a special form; otherwise `(delay a)` would cause `a` to be evaluated before calling `delay` on it, due to the language's applicative order of evaluation.
+So, it needs to be a special form; otherwise `(delay a)` would cause `a` to be evaluated before calling `delay` on it, due to the language's applicative order of evaluation which dictates that arguments are evaluated first before applying a procedure on them.

 > Note that the procedure created for the delayed expression is a memoized one.
 I.e. the expression is evaluated once when needed and subsequent calls will simply return the previously calculated value.